valboz/RTModel/docs/InitCond.md

 ### Description of the options

-self.InitCond_npeaks = npeaks # Number of peaks in the observed light curve to be considered for setting initial conditions. self.InitCond_peakthreshold = peakthreshold # Number of sigmas necessary for a deviation to be identified as a maximum or a minimum. self.InitCond_oldmodels = oldmodels # Maximum number of old models to include in new run as initial conditions self.InitCond_override = override # Override peak identification and manually set peak times self.InitCond_nostatic = nostatic or onlyorbital # No static models will be calculated. self.InitCond_noparallax = onlyorbital; # Only orbital motion models will be calculated. self.InitCond_usesatellite = usesatellite; # Satellite to be used for initial conditions.
-Ground telescopes by default.
+Here we describe the options for `InitCond` in detail indicating their default values.

+- `peakthreshold = 10.0`: Number of sigmas necessary for a deviation to be identified as a peak in a concave section with respect to a straight line joining the left and right boundaries of the section.
+A too low value will include noise in the baseline among peaks.
+A too high vlaue will ignore small anomalies.
+- `npeaks = 2`: Number of peaks in the observed light curve to be considered for setting initial conditions.
+If you choose to use more than 2 peaks you will have many more fits to be run, with greater chances of success but longer computational time.
+- `nostatic = False`: If True, static models will not be calculated.
+This is useful if higher orders are significant and cannot be treated as a simple perturbation of static models.
+Furthermore, this option is recommended if you have observations from a satellite spaced by a distance of the order of au.
+- `onlyorbital = False`: If true, only orbital motion models will be calculated.
+- `usesatellite = 0`: Initial conditions are set only considering peaks in the indicated satellite.
+If zero, ground datasets are used for initial conditions.
+- `oldmodels = 4`: If previous runs have been archived, the chosen number of best models from the last previous run are included as initial conditions.
+This can be useful for refining old models with new data or options.
+- `override = None: If a t-uple is specified here (e.g `(8760.1, 8793.1)`), the elements of the t-uple are taken as peak positions in the data and directly used to define the initial conditions.
+The whole spline and peak identification procedure is then skipped.

+Notice that the options that are not explicitly specified in the call to `config_InitCond()` are always reset to their default values.

 [Go to **Fitting**](Fitting.md)